frankyle/real-estate-MGI/README.md

 This repository contains the source code for the Real Estate MGI project.

+## 5.New Feature: CreatingList Page

+- Implemented CreatingList page which can be accessed from the "Become a Host" link at the top of the navigation bar.
+- Various functionalities have been implemented within this page:

+    - **Single Item Selection**: Users can select single items which are related to them specifically.
+    - **Auto Form Input for Location**: Location input is automatically filled based on user input.
+    - **Math Counters**: Counters are used for numerical inputs, which are updated in the database.
+    - **Multiple Selections**: Users can make multiple selections which are updated in the database with relation to the user.
+    - **Uploading Multiple Pictures**: Users can upload multiple pictures at once.
+Items can be added or removed before final submission.
+    - **Drag and Drop Positioning**: Drag and drop functionality is implemented for positioning items, although there may be an issue with the draggable ID "photo".
+    - **Normal Form Inputs**: Users can input data through standard form inputs.
+    - **Money Counter**: Counter is provided for increasing money, which is updated in the database.
+    - **Submitting Data to Backend**: All data entered by the user is submitted to the backend.

 ## 4.New Feature: Slide Hero and Categories

 - Added slide-hero feature to showcase important information or images.